 If someone hasn’t told you lately, I will tell you that the world needs good people like you to come alive and have the courage to share their insights and gifts with others.

-Many blessings to you this holiday season and beyond!
+Many blessings to you this year and beyond!